commschamp/CommsDSL-Specification/intro/protocol_versioning.md

-All these version numbers in the schema definition allow generation of proper version checks and correct code for protocols that communication their version in their [framing](frames/frames.md) or selected messages.
+All these version numbers in the schema definition allow generation of proper version checks and correct code for protocols that communication their version in their [framing](../frames/frames.md) or selected messages.
 Please refer to [Protocol Versioning](../versioning/versioning.md) chapter for more details on the subject.

 For all other protocols that don't report their version and/or don't care about backward compatibility, the version information in the schema just serves as documentation.
 The code generator must ignore the version information when generating code for such protocols.
+The code generator may also allow generation of the code for a specific version and take provided version information on determining whether specific field exists for a particular version.